 How long does copyright protection last?

-The law doesn’t allow for copyright protection to last forever.
+Copyright protection doesn’t last forever.
 Eventually, a work loses copyright protection and becomes part of the “public domain.”
-Works that have fallen into the public domain are freely available for anyone to use.
+Once a work is in the public domain, it’s freely available for anyone to use.

 - How can I make sure the content I post to Instagram doesn't violate copyright law?